QS-Barcamp

 Program

-At a BarCamp you create the agenda!
-The "Open Space" format offers you a framework in which you can bring your own topics or questions ("marketplace"), in order to then work on these in a self-organized and collaborative way during the sessions.
+At a Barcamp, you shape the agenda!
+The "Open Space" format provides you with a framework where you can introduce your own topics or questions (called the "marketplace"), which are then worked on in sessions in a self-organized and collaborative manner.

 Sponsors